ESRC Festival of Social Science 2012

 Using innovative technologies in the Classroom

-This event on 8 November 2012, is once again in collaboration with Topcliffe Primary school in Birmingham.
-It's aim will be to:
+This event on 8 November 2012, was once again in collaboration with Topcliffe Primary school in Birmingham.
+It's aim was to:

 Share what has been learnt about using technologies in schools;